All Treatments Performed by Dr. Raffi Dishakjian, phlebologist (Vein Specialist Doctor)

 Treatment failures for spider and reticular veins are often due to overlooking problems with deeper veins in the legs, such as refluxing saphenous and perforator veins.
 Only ultrasound can diagnose these problems.
 If the test is ordered and performed at a hospital or outpatient diagnostic center, it is often done by a technologist, who is not properly trained in evaluating the superficial veins.
 At Nu Vela, patients are not referred to an outside imaging center or hospital for ultrasound evaluation; Dr. R. Dishakjian, with extensive experience with the technology, personally performs all ultrasound evaluations.

 Questions About Cost of Vein Treatment or a Treatment?

-You may reach our Los Angeles vein specialty medical clinic by clicking the "Contact us" button at the top of the page, or by calling 818-832-4500.
-Our receptionist will be delighted to assist you with any enquiries regarding cost, additional information, or scheduling a consultation session with Dr. Dishakjian, a cosmetic surgeon and phlebologist.
-Consultations with the doctor are free with the purchase of any service.
+Our vein clinic is located in the northwest San Fernando Valley, with easy connection from most local Los Angeles freeways.
+Click the "Contact us" button at the top of the page for directions, or call 818-832-4500.
+The receptionist at the Center will be delighted to assist you with any enquiries regarding cost, additional information, or scheduling a consultation session with Dr. Dishakjian.
+Consultations with the vein doctor are free with the purchase of any service.
 We charge a nominal refundable consultation fee for the first office visit only.
 This fee is fully credited towards a subsequently purchased service.

 11200 Corbin Ave Porter Ranch California 91326 United States